Hampshire students do not simply learn the principles of physics on the page.

 Institute for Science and Interdisciplinary Studies

 The Institute for Science and Interdisciplinary Studies was founded in 1992 to analyze and incorporate the influences of history, politics, economics, and culture into the study of science and technology.
-ISIS works to reconnect scientists with communities so that research is developed collaboratively to address such complex and pressing problems as environmental degradation, economic crises in agriculture and industry, providing effective health care, and toxic and nuclear waste disposal.
-With programs combining technical assistance, coalition building, education, and original research and writing on the foundations of knowledge, ISIS is developing a new way of doing science that is open, self-reflexive, democratic, and socially responsible.
-More information is available at isis.hampshire.edu.
+The Institute works to reconnect scientists with communities so that research is developed collaboratively to address such complex and pressing problems as environmental degradation, economic crises in agriculture and industry, providing effective health care, and toxic and nuclear waste disposal.
+With programs combining technical assistance, coalition building, education, original scientific research and writing on the foundations of knowledge, The Institute is developing a new way of doing science that is open, self-reflexive, democratic, and socially responsible.
+More information is available at interdisciplinary.org.

 Quantum Physics Project

-ISIS's Quantum Physics Project, funded by the National Science Foundation, coordinated the research group that produced a most direct disproof of local realism in quantum physics, the Greenberger/Horne/Zeilinger (GHZ) Theorem.
+The Institute's Quantum Physics Project, funded by the National Science Foundation, coordinated the research group that produced a most direct disproof of local realism in quantum physics, the Greenberger/Horne/Zeilinger (GHZ) Theorem.
 In addition to studying entangled states and teleportation, the project incorporates research on "Quantum Computers" by Hampshire professors Lee Spector and Herb Bernstein.
-Bernstein is also the founding co-organizer, with professor Don Spector (no relation) of the Anacapa Society, housed at Amherst College, a national organization to support, promote, and develop first-rate theoretical physics research in undergraduate colleges.
+Bernstein is also the founding co-organizer, with HWS professor Don Spector (no relation) of the Anacapa Society, housed at Amherst College, a national organization to support, promote, and develop first-rate theoretical physics research in undergraduate colleges.
+Herb's latest research on SuperDense teleportation is being developed by NASA for space communication.

 Five College Astronomy Department